Aristotelhss/Moderation-Assistant/README.md

 ─────────────────✯ Steps for Setup ✯─────────────────

 > Step 1: Go to settings/secret.json and paste you Bot Token.

-> Stay at settings/secret.json and paste you MongoDB URL.
+> Stay 2: Stay at settings/secret.json and paste you MongoDB URL.

 > Step 3: Go to settings/config.json and select the prefix you want.

 > Step 4: Now go to your Terminal and do the command "node main.js" or "node .".

 And here you are your Bot is ready to use!